20 Easy Ways To Save Some Money Every Day

 Since we can have anything we want these days with just the click of a button (there’s that instant gratification again), you need to find a system to help buffer your impulse purchases.

 Example: Wait 48 hours before spending money on things that cost more than a certain amount.
 When you do, you will find that most of the time, the item was more of a “want” than a “need.”
-Plus, you’ll save money and work toward being more mindful with your spending.
+Plus, you’ll save money and work toward being more mindful of your spending.

 10. Use blogs and Pinterest to learn DIY beauty treatments